 It’s Mike Aromday with you again today.
 In this video, I will tell you a short story about Bitcoin.
 I’ll just explain the most important and interesting things about Bitcoin, so you can better understand the cryptocurrency world.
 Let’s go.

 How was Bitcoin born

-World recession, European debt crisis, other financial crises.
+World recession, the European debt crisis, other financial crises.
 All of these things have shaken our confidence in the government and the ways in which it handles financials.
 This global storm has become an ideal cradle for the birth of a new cryptocurrency—Bitcoin.

-Since the creation of the Internet, there have been multiple attempts to create virtual money, but they couldn’t solve the double spending problem.
+Since the creation of the Internet, there have been multiple attempts to create virtual money, but they couldn’t solve the double-spending problem.
 The concept of double spending is that virtual money is just information and their digital key can be copied and used repeatedly.
 The way to solve this problem is to check the quality of the digital-key via a trusted source, but if there is only one source, then it can be hacked, which negates the only trusted source.

 2008 sparked innovation.
 Bitcoin bypassed this problem with a chain of blocks, where each transaction is confirmed by an extensive centralized network of computers.

 October 2008 – the design of Bitcoin was approved.
 The creator of Bitcoin was announced as Satoshi Nakamoto, which was most likely a pseudonym.
 No one knows who is behind this pseudonym, although there have been many assumptions.
 It is only known that ‘Satoshi Nakamoto’ means “clearly thinking within the system” in Japanese.
 In Japan, Satoshi is an unknown genius of mathematics, well versed in cryptography.
 Satoshi made the last changes in the code in mid-2010, after that he handed over the reins to Gavin Andersen, the lead developer of Bitcoin.